 Aughnacliffe Portal Tombs

-Aughnacliffe Portal Tomb of four portal tombs in Co.
+Aughnacliffe Portal Tomb is one of four portal tombs in Co.
 Longford, along with that nearby at Cleenrath, and two others Birrinagh (Moyne), and Melkagh (Drumlish).

 It is known locally as the ‘Aughnacliffe Dolmen’ and is the only example easily accessible by the public.